dannymichel/ghs/README.md

 # ghs - GitHub SSH and GPG Key Manager

 `ghs` is a command-line tool to manage SSH and GPG keys for GitHub accounts.
-It allows you to analyze, pair, and set default keys for your repositories.
+It allows you to analyze, save configurations, and switch between them easily.

 ## Features

 - Export and analyze GPG keys
-- Pair GPG and SSH keys
+- Save and name GPG and SSH key configurations
 - Clone repositories with specified SSH and GPG keys
-- Switch GitHub accounts in a repository
+- Switch GitHub accounts using saved configurations
 - Set default GPG and SSH keys
 - Dry-run mode for simulating commands without making changes